thom-99/insvert_demo/README.md

 # inSVert
 inSVert is a software built for the simulation of structural variants and for the insertion of structural variants into a reference genome.

-inSVert main utility lies in benchmarking different read mappers and variant callers against a ground thruth set of structural variants.
 The software is composed by two modules: simulate & insert.

 ![Alt text](img/benchmarking_workflow.png)